otvorenesudy/otvorenesudy/app/views/static_pages/content/_terms_of_use.en.html.md

 ## Administrators

-The portal Otvorenesudy.sk (hereinafter „portal“) is a non-profit investigative webpage aiming to monitor and analysis of information about the judiciary.
+The portal Otvorenesudy.sk (hereinafter „portal“) is a non-profit investigative webpage aiming to monitor and analyze information about the judiciary.
 Administrator of the portal is a non-profit organization Transparency International Slovakia
-(hereinafter „administrator”) and Samuel Molnár and Pavol Zbell.The project Open Courts was created thanks to the support ofthe Secretariat of
+(hereinafter „administrator”) and Samuel Molnár and Pavol Zbell.
+The project Open Courts was created thanks to the support of the Secretariat of
 <%= external_link_to "Transparency International", 'http://transparency.org' %>
-in Berlin and the project <%= external_link_to "Reštart", 'http://restartslovensko.sk' %>organized by <%= external_link_to "Centre for Philantropy", 'http://cpf.sk' %>.
+in Berlin and the project <%= external_link_to "Reštart", 'http://restartslovensko.sk' %> organized by <%= external_link_to "Centre for Philantropy", 'http://cpf.sk' %>.

 ## Basic rules

-Portal allows to earch, read and download published information about courts, judges, hearings and judicial decisions.
+Portal allows to search, read and download published information about courts, judges, hearings and judicial decisions.
 The advantage of registration is a possibility to receive notifications about new data based on the search filters selected by the user.
 Registered user is obliged to provide his/her e-mail address upon registration where he/she can be contacted.
 Administrators pledge to contact any user only in case of need and will not send any spam.

 ## Data sources